eldre/eldre-academic/content/authors/philarch/_index.md

   url: "https://www.bio.ulaval.ca"

 # Short bio (displayed in user profile at end of posts)
-bio: Professor in the Department of Biology of Université Laval (Québec, QC), doing research in Marine Biology and Ecology.
+bio: Professor and Senior Researcher in Oceanography

 interests: []